giuliodondi/kOS-Shuttle_OPS1/README.md

 The Space Shuttle Main Engine had several performance improvements in its operational life, and you have all the variants at your disposal in KSP RO.
 The caveat is that "full power" is an ambiguous term in this situation.
 For this reason we define the Rated Power Level (100% RPL) as 2090 kN, the max thrust of the original variant.
 This is significant because for the later part of the Shuttle program, when they used the RS-25D variant, the nominal throttle setting was 104% RPL and boosted to the full 109% RPL in case of an abort.
 This was done to reduce wear and risk of failure on the engines, it's all realistic and simulated by the script.

-After MECO the script will automatically:
-- trigger ET sep
-- command an RCS vertical translation manoeuvre
-- close the umbilical doors
-- disable SSME gimballing

-The script then enters an infinite loop displaying the results of an orbital analysis, calculating the erros with respect to the desired orbit.
-At this point you can halt the script with ctrl+C in the script window.
-**Do not forget that the nominal ascent puts the shuttle on a trajectory that dips back into the atmosphere for ET disposal.
-You must perform manually an OMS bun to circularise.**

 ## Aborts